 Welding Certifications: Beyond Basic Skills

 For oil and gas and offshore projects, qualifications often need to align with requirements set by clients such as PETRONAS.
-Academic certification alone is not sufficient — welders must pass a practical Welding Procedure Qualification Test (WPQT) before deployment on any regulated project.
+Academic certification alone is not sufficient.
+Welders must pass a practical Welding Procedure Qualification Test (WPQT) before deployment on any regulated project.

 A welder who holds an SKM certificate but has never passed a WPQT is not ready for regulated industrial deployment.
 Certification and qualification are not the same thing.